BeckmannundPartnerCONSULT/DocumentationTree/other_versions/wikitextoHtml/readme_wikitextoHtml.txt

 1. wikitex_example.txt

-Example file with script code in wiki with formulas
+Example file with script code in wiki with formulas, embedded text and wiki html site code.
+They had to be used separately, but can be processed with the same script wikiTeXtoHtml.lua.

 2. wikiTeXtoHtml.lua